Integrating data science ethics into an undergraduate major: A case study: Department-level initiatives

 \begin{itemize} \tightlist \item incorporate ethics into all of our classes, culminating in a thorough treatment in the senior capstone course; \item support student engagement in extra-curricular and co-curricular events that touch on data science ethics; \item bring a diverse group of speakers to campus to give public lectures that often focus on ethical questions; \item include a candidate's ability to engage with data science ethics as a criterion in hiring; \item increase inclusion at every level of our program. \end{itemize}

 We discuss six specific modules for courses in Section \ref{patches}.
 In this section we discuss approaches for the other measures.
 We recognize that not every institution has the curricular flexibility and resources that we have at Smith, nor is our student body representative of those at different types of institutions (e.g., R1's or two-year colleges).
+We discuss some specific considerations related to teaching data science ethics in a liberal arts context in Section \ref{sec:next}.
 Nevertheless, most of the modules we present can fit into a single class period, which should provide instructors at any institution with a reasonable opportunity to incorporate some of this material.

 \hypertarget{student-engagement-in-ethics}{